kurosakishigure/katharsis/USE.md

 | -c        | Specifies a katharsis.config.toml file as the configuration. |
 | -h        | Displays help information.                                   |
 | -V        | Displays the current version of Katharsis.                   |

+> If you do not specify the `-c` parameter, the `katharsis.config.toml` file in the current directory will be used by default.

 ## Explanation of katharsis.config.toml Fields